Launger/web-app/README.md

 ## Other documentation

 All other documentation can be found within Launger's Workspace on Notion.
-If you don't have access, please ask someone that has access.